 If you somehow missed all our emails about open enrollment, you could be stuck without health insurance for the next year.
 Mark your calendar for the insurance enrollment season.

 Don’t Wait to Change Coverage

 Changes in life happen every day.
-Many times when these life events occur, an individual’s health insurance plan is the last thought on their mind.
+Many times when these life events occur, your health insurance plan is the last thought on your mind.
 However, not having enough insurance coverage can be physically and financially dangerous should an unexpected accident occur.

 Without making a change in time, you could be without any coverage.
 Make sure changing your health insurance policy does nothing but bring you peace of mind.